Dental Implants – New Orleans, LA

 Why Choose Camenzuli Dental Excellence for Dental Implants?

-- Implant Placement and Restoration Performed In-House
+- Dental Implant Placement & Restoration Performed In-House

-- Financing Options Available
+- Flexible Financing Options Available

 A dental implant is the most comprehensive solution for replacing missing teeth.
 Instead of just replacing the crown, or top portion of the tooth, dental implants go deeper than the surface.
 Using biocompatible titanium and porcelain prosthetic materials, we can recreate the missing tooth from root to crown.
-By replicating the tooth’s structure and integrating with the jaw bone, a dental implant is able to resolve every problem that tooth loss brings.
+By replicating the tooth’s structure and integrating with the jawbone, a dental implant is able to resolve virtually every problem that tooth loss brings.

 Benefits of Dental Implants

 Most patients qualify for dental implants.
-Basically, you need to be in good oral health and have a jaw bone with enough density to grow and surround the implant.
+Basically, you need to be in good oral health and have a jawbone with enough density to grow and surround the implant.
 During your consultation, Dr. Camenzuli can evaluate your mouth to see if you are a good candidate for the procedure.

 Missing One Tooth

 A single lost tooth can be replaced by one dental implant.
-The titanium post is surgically inserted into the jaw bone, and then an abutment and dental crown are later attached.
+The titanium post is surgically inserted into the jawbone, and then an abutment and dental crown are later attached.
 Unlike a dental bridge, which anchors to the surrounding teeth, the dental implant doesn’t negatively impact the teeth around it.

 Missing Multiple Teeth